Sunday, June 22, 2014-Saturday, June 28, 2014

 The ACM Lifting Lives Music Camp is a week-long residential camp designed for people with Williams syndrome who are at least 16 years-old.

-For potential campers: To receive notifications about the 2014 camp, sign up here
+For potential campers: The application process for the 2014 camp is now closed.
+To receive notifications about the 2015 camp, sign up here.

 For potential counselors: If you wish to learn more about what it’s like to be a counselor, please click here.
 If you are interested in applying for a 2014 camp counselor position, please complete this form.
 Applications will be available mid-March.